 The monastery, also known as the Jesuit Palace, is surrounded by low hills and olive trees.
 Constructed in 1673 by the Jesuit monk Roberto Sauze, this monastery sits on the ruins of an older Venetian mansion.
 Its marvelous design, elegance, and lavish style provoked the backlash of the residents at that time as this luxury was opposed to the supposedly austere life of the monks.

-DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!
+DISCOVER THE SIGHTS WITH YOUR OWN CAR!

 Want to discover Naxos with ease and totally carefree?
 Rent a car with us at the best prices!
 Rent your car with us!

-Visitors can see the kitchen, the laundry rooms, stables, and cells.
+Although it is deserted today, it stays in relatively good condition.
+It has two stories and many ancillary wings.
+Visitors can admire the kitchen, laundry rooms, stables, and cells.
 As the building has not been restored, special attention is required during the visit.

 How to get there

-Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829, or booking your taxi online.

 Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
 Using a car rental allows visitors to discover the Monastery of Kalamitsia and many other places of interest at their own pace.